Financial Management 28 min read BUILT FOR CONTRACTORS

 How often should I review job costs?

 Weekly is the baseline.
 For high-velocity jobs, daily review is the goal.
 Use a 'Live Scoreboard' approach — never wait for month-end to check your numbers.
+The further a cost gets from the day it was incurred, the harder it is to act on.

 Should I include my owner salary in job costs?